 2. Don’t use excessively large graphics.

 The mountaintop vista as viewed through your DSLR from your recent Norwegian vacation is, no doubt, breathtaking in its natural majesty.
 It will also occupy tremendous space in your recipients’ emails.
 In a long thread, it becomes annoying to scroll past.
+Also, keep in mind that most email recipients will be loading your email signature design via their smartphone.

 Beautiful, pristine, and not to be shown a thousand times in your professional email signature.
 Save it for your personal social media where it’ll be more appreciated.